patricklx/ember-cli-reduce-computed-macros/README.md

 # Ember-cli-reduce-computed-macros

-Provides the ember-rcp computed macros to be used in conjunction with git://github.com/patricklx/ember-cli-reduce-computed
+Provides the ember-rcp computed macros to be used in conjunction with [ember-cli-reduce-computed](github.com/patricklx/ember-cli-reduce-computed)

+## Addon Install

+install `ember-cli-reduce-computed` first.

+`ember install:addon patricklx/ember-cli-reduce-computed-macros`

+then in your app:

+`import install from 'ember-cli-reduce-computed-macros':` `install(true/false)`

+if you pass `true` to the install function it will overwrite the Ember.computed.* functions.
+If not, they will be installed at `Ember.rcp.*` and `Ember.acp.*`

 ##Changes:
 - The `filter` function uses the new callback `propertyChanged`